Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion: Experiments and analysis

 As it can be seen in Fig.~\ref{fig:13}, the attention weights of RGB are higher than those of AoLP in most cases.
 Here, we evaluate the weights generated by EAC Module at all levels and illustrate the average of them as shown in Fig.~\ref{fig:14}.
 According to the curve, it can be easily observed that the RGB branch possesses higher weights than the AoLP branch at Layer1, Layer2, Layer3 and Layer4.
 On the contrary, the AoLP branch has a higher weight than the RGB branch at the first downsampling block, \textit{i.e.}, conv0.
 As mentioned before, AoLP offers a representation of spatial information and rich priors.
 Therefore, at the beginning of EAFNet, AoLP offers more distinguished features than RGB.
 With the features flowing into deeper layers, RGB branch becomes overwhelming.
 In addition, both of the weight curves keep a similar variation trend and reach the highest at Layer3.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-To better illustrate that fusing polarization information is beneficial and to verify that EAFNet has the better capacity to fuse features than a simple concatenation of RGB and polarization images, we have performed two extra training.
-First, we directly utilize AoLP images to train SwiftNet, which is denoted as \textbf{SN-AoLP}.
-Second, we utilize the concatenation of RGB and AoLP images to train SwiftNet, denoted as \textbf{SN-RGB/A}.
-We also select \textbf{Baseline} and \textbf{AoLP-EX} of the previous experiment for the ablation study, as shown in Table~\ref{tab:2}.
+To better illustrate that fusing polarization information is beneficial and to verify \YKL{EAFNet's powerful fusion capacity,} we have performed \YKL{three} extra training.
+First, we directly utilize AoLP images to train SwiftNet, denoted as \textbf{SN-AoLP}.
+Second, we utilize the concatenation of RGB and AoLP images to train SwiftNet, denoted as \textbf{SN-RGB/A}. \YKL{Finally, we get rid of the EAC Moudle of EAFNet, and element-wise addition is utilized to fuse RGB features and AoLP features instead, denoted as \textbf{EAF-wo-A}.} We also select \textbf{Baseline} and \textbf{EAF-A} of the previous experiment for the ablation study, as shown in Table~\ref{tab:2}.

 We find that \textbf{SN-AoLP} can reach a decent performance, which is benefited from the spatial priors of AoLP.
 It can be learned from the comparison between \textbf{Basline} and \textbf{SN-AoLP} that RGB possesses more distinguished features than AoLP, while AoLP offers meaningful information as well.
-Besides, \textbf{SN-RGB/A} can indeed advance the segmentation of classes with polarization characteristics like glass (73.4\% to 75.6\%), but it does not yield remarkable benefits for all classes in contrast with our \textbf{AoLP-EX}.
+Besides, \textbf{SN-RGB/A} can indeed advance the segmentation of classes with polarization characteristics like glass (73.4\% to 75.6\%), but it does not yield remarkable benefits for all classes in contrast \YKL{to} our \textbf{EAF-A}.
 In addition, \textbf{SN-RGB/A} even causes a slight mIoU degradation to 80.2\% from 80.3\%.
 It is the difference between RGB and AoLP distributions that accounts for this degradation.
-The interference between RGB and AoLP has an adverse impact on the extraction of distinguishable features.
-Making a comparison among all the groups, we draw a conclusion that \textbf{AoLP-EX} reaches the highest accuracy on all classes, indicating the effectiveness of our EAFNet and the designed polarization fusion strategy.
+The interference between RGB and AoLP has an adverse impact on the extraction of distinguishable features. \YKL{We can learn from the comparison between \textbf{EAF-wo-A} and \textbf{EAF-A} that attention mechanism of EAFNet is highly effective.
+Combining with EAC Module, all classes have a remarkable elevation like glass (75.4\% to 79.3\%), pedestrian (40.6\% to 60.4\%) and so on.} Making a comparison among all the groups, we draw a conclusion that \textbf{EAF-A} reaches the highest accuracy on all classes, indicating the effectiveness of our EAFNet and the designed polarization fusion strategy.